hongyusu/hongyusu.github.io/_posts/2015-07-26-spark-via-python-basic-setup-count-lines-and-word-counts.md

   You can have an overview of the programme by looking at the Spark server `lynx http://localhost:8080` during running or after finished.

 - The above Python script use `lambda` expression to realize `map-reduce` operation.
 This can be replaced with functions that define more complicated operations.
 For example, the following code does the same function without `lambda` expression.
+Corresponding Python code can be found from the [link](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/count_lines_mapReduce.py).

 {%highlight Python%}
 from pyspark import SparkContext